I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 “They parted my garments among themselves,

-36 and sitting down, they kept guard over him there.
+36 Sitting down, they kept guard over him there.
 37 They set up over his head, the accusation written against him, “THIS IS JESUS, THE KING OF THE JEWS.”

 The Death of Jesus